clayh53/tufte-jekyll/README.md

 ```
 blah blah
-{% maincolumn 'http://example.com/image.jpg' 'This is the caption' %}
+{% maincolumn "http://example.com/image.jpg" "This is the caption" %}
 blah
 ```